EgorOrachyov/Berserk/README.md

 ## Thirdparty projects

 * GLFW for cross-platform window and input management
+* GLEW for OpenGL functions and extensions loading
 * STB Image utilities for images loading, writing and resizing
 * Whereami for executable location extracting
 * Yamc for C++ locks implementation